Auriniadelio/aresume/content/_index.md

         </div>

-        Click the button below to see and download my resume!
+        Click the button above to see and download my resume!
       align: center
       button:
         text: 📄 Download Resume